KilianManjaro/ubuntu-install/README.md

 # ubuntu-install
-These two scripts are intended to fully automate an Ubuntu 16LTS installation for a particular environment in which I once worked preinstall handles basic installation and cfg postinstall mainly handles ELK client and OSSEC installation for that host
+These two scripts are intended to fully automate an Ubuntu 16LTS installation for a particular environment in which I once worked
+# preinstall handles basic installation and cfg
+# postinstall mainly handles ELK client and OSSEC installation for that host

+# initial installation was performed manually from a change-controlled installation process guide.
+Initial user was "installer" - this user is deleted along the way and root/pwd etablished